Damyanov7/Damyanov7/README.md

 👋 Hi, I’m @Damyanov7

-👀 Currently I'm interested in web3-security and web3 in general

-📚 I have almost around 2 years of experience working as embedded SW developer

 💡 I like solving algorithms, I have a goal of reaching 500+ on leetcode - https://leetcode.com/Plamen27/

 🌱 Currently learning more about blockchain technologies